 - CEO: As busy as the CEO might be, they are also imperative to ensuring company culture and employer brand is successful.
 Talent acquisition has shifted over the years and because it can be more strategic, a company leader should be involved in the conversation.

 - Marketing: As you’ll learn further down, employer branding needs some help from the marketing team.
-They will be valuable in delivering assets HR and recruiting may need, as well as help spread the internal culture message.
+They will be valuable in delivering assets to HR and recruiting, as well as help spread the internal culture message.
+Typically this process is called “recruitment marketing.”

 - Brand advocates: These are employees who are identified as people who share company content and already speak positively about your company.
 You shouldn’t jump into this right away if you are just getting started with employer branding.
-However, this can also be a great way to amplify your recruiting messages and work culture to attract more people.
+However, this can also be a great way to amplify recruiting messages, improve your company’s reputation and work culture to attract more top talent.

 - When making a decision on where to apply for a job, 84% of job seekers say the reputation of a company as an employer is important (Source)